MicrosoftDocs/win32/desktop-src/htmlhelp/about-help-window-types.md

 ---
 title: About Help Window Types
-description: About Help Window Types ms.assetid: 'DCDB5594-1742-4fd4-84F0-8B4F01AFD99F'
+description: About Help Window Types ms.assetid: DCDB5594-1742-4fd4-84F0-8B4F01AFD99F ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About Help Window Types

-Pop-up windows are based on an [**HH\_POPUP**](hh-popup-structure.md) structure and include the following default properties:
+Pop-up windows are based on an [**HH\_POPUP**](/windows/previous-versions/HtmlHelp/ns-htmlhelp-taghh_popup?branch=master) structure and include the following default properties:

 -   The pop-up window is positioned relative to the mouse.
 The calling program can override this with a specific position.
 -   The width and height of the pop-up window are determined by the amount of text.
 The help author or the program can specify an exact width or height.